Guimarães

 Guimarães ([ɡimɐˈɾɐ̃jʃ]) is a city and municipality located in northern Portugal, in the district of Braga.

 Its historic town centre has been listed as a UNESCO World Heritage Site since 2001, in recognition for being an "exceptionally well-preserved and authentic example of the evolution of a medieval settlement into a modern town" in Europe.
+The Nicolinas are the city's main festivities.

-Guimarães is also a part of the Ave Subregion (one of the most industrialised subregions in the country), as well as the historical Minho Province.
-The city has a population of 152,309 inhabitants according to the most recent data of 2019 in an area of 240.95 km².
-The current Mayor is Domingos Bragança, of the Socialist Party.
+Guimarães is referred as the capital of the Ave Subregion (one of the most industrialised subregions in the country), and located in the historical Minho Province.
+The municipality has a population of 156,789 inhabitants according to the most recent data of 2023 in an area of 240.95 km².
+The current mayor is Ricardo Araújo.
 Guimarães, along with Maribor, Slovenia, was the European Capital of Culture in 2012.
+Guimarães also received the 2026 European Green Capital Award.

 The city was settled in the 9th century, at which time it was called Vimaranes.
-This denomination might have had its origin in the warrior Vímara Peres, who chose this area as the main government seat for the County of Portugal which he conquered for the Kingdom of Galicia.
+This name might have had its origin in the warrior Vímara Peres, who chose this area as the main government seat for the County of Portugal which he conquered for the Kingdom of Galicia.
 Guimarães has a significant historical importance due to the role it played in the foundation of Portugal.
-The city is often referred to as the "birthplace of Portugal" or "the cradle city" (Cidade Berço in Portuguese) because it is widely believed that Portugal's first King, Afonso Henriques, was born there, and also due to the fact that the Battle of São Mamede – which is considered the seminal event for the foundation of the Kingdom of Portugal – was fought in the vicinity of the city.
+The city is commonly referred to as the "birthplace of Portugal" or "the cradle city" (Cidade Berço in Portuguese) because it was in Guimarães that Portugal's first King, Afonso Henriques was born, and also because the Battle of São Mamede – which is considered the seminal event for the foundation of the Kingdom of Portugal – was fought in the vicinity of the city.
+It was declared the most beautiful small city in Europe by the Condé Nast Traveler magazine in 2022.

 History

 The History of Guimarães is associated with the foundation and identity of the Portuguese nationality.
 Guimarães, as well as other settlements, precedes the foundation of Portugal and because of its role in the foundation of the country it is known as the "cradle of the Portuguese nationality".
 In 1128, major political and military events that would lead to the independence and the birth of a new nation took place in Guimarães.
-For this reason, in one of the old towers of the city's old wall it is written "Aqui nasceu Portugal" (Portugal was born here).
+For this reason, in one of the old towers of the city's old wall is written "Aqui nasceu Portugal" (Portugal was born here).